 Time spent playing outside has sadly dropped by half in just one generation.
 A recent survey showed only one in five children aged 8-12 has a connection with nature.

-However, study after study shows that time spent amongst nature increases levels of physical activity, alertness, health and wellbeing in kids – and adults too!
+However, studies have shown that time spent amongst nature increases levels of physical activity, alertness, health and wellbeing in kids – and adults too!
 Swap screen time for wild time

 Our work gives children and their families a chance to reconnect with the wildlife on their doorstep - why not take a look at what you can join in with?